How to juggle being a employee, parent and teacher without burning out

-Many of those working from home have children who are also at home and need guidance and help with remote learning.

-Kris de Jong from Eclipse Life Coaching said juggling three important roles was stressful - especially as we settle into the second month of lockdown.
+Kris de Jong from Eclipse Life Coaching said juggling three such important roles could be stressful - especially as we settle into the second month of lockdown.

 Here are his top tips when you are an employee, parent, teacher all at once: